swanapole/swanapole-blog/README.md

 ## MUST REQUIREMENTS

  You need the following to work on the project: -Python version 3.6 -Flask -Pip -virtualenv -A text Editor

+## LINK TO LIVE WEBSITE

+## TECHNOLOGIES USED

+Python
+Flask micro-framework
+Bootstrap